eLabBlog

 HL7 may also be used to exchange data with research (and many other types of) labs performing studies on patients.

-How is HL7 Used in Laboratory Environments?
+How is HL7 Used in the Healthcare Industry?

 HL7 provides a standardized and interoperable way for labs to exchange information with other healthcare systems, improving the accuracy, efficiency, and quality of patient care.